aroramanan66/Task2/README.md

 Ques 6.
 Learn how to pass GET/POST data to Flask (https://www.digitalocean.com/community/tutorials/processing-incoming-request-data-in-flask)

 Ans 6.
-Pythn Filename: app2.py
+Python Filename: app2.py
        HTML Filenames: index1.html,login.html

        Decription of the code: app.py2 file contains the code to perform the get and post operation and also display the values enter in the post operation. index1.html file is used